A Brief History of Free Will in Witchcraft

 The role of the Devil in the early Medieval period incorporated mostly a capacity similar to, and reflecting, early Christian and late Jewish ideas of the ‘Adversary’.
 In Old Testament literature, Satan had been an active agent of God, most obviously in the Book of Job.
 Here, his function is to test the faith of Job as per God’s bidding.
 However, as the church matured and scholasticism increased, and a rich tradition of literature blossomed, demonology progressed and the Devil’s image shifted too.
 The grimoires similarly experienced a high at this time, incorporating the Goetic and Solomonic traditions, expanding out of Byzantium, Arabia, Classical & Neoplatonic theurgy and folk Necromancy.
 Within the prevailing worldview, the Devil became confirmed as having dominion over the Underworld, while the rumoured book of Enoch speculated as to His role in the rebellion against God with the Fallen Angels.

 The medieval mind was aware that the Devil originates when people (or angels) exercise their god-given Free Will, with preference for that which is not of the Good (God).
-We have discussed previously Lucifer’s role as rebel, but it is worth reiterating here the function as champion if Free Will.
+We have discussed previously Lucifer’s role as rebel, but it is worth reiterating here the function as champion of Free Will.
 The paradox of Free Will is that of Neo in The Matrix, who may choose one pill and experience, with knowing, the Matrix.
 The alternative is to continue never quite sure if it was ever really a choice at all!
 They say the greatest trick the devil pulled was to convince man of his nonexistence.
 If this is so, then surely God’s great trick is to convince man they have Free Will so long as it’s never exercised.

 Heresy (n): “doctrine or opinion at variance with established standards”… from Greek hairesis “a taking or choosing for oneself, a choice, a means of taking; a deliberate plan, purpose.
 (Etymonline.com)

 Paul Huson’s excellent Mastering Witchcraft contains in its beginning a rendition of the Lord’s Prayer written backwards.
 Together with the instructions to repeat the same, we see an act of moving away from the centuries of bondage to the machinations of the church structure, which has exerted its absolute power throughout Europe and coloured the cultural idioms which are the underbelly of our modern world.
 So ingrained is it that, at first, such an idea might feel physically abhorrent and frightening to the practitioner.
 If you can bring yourself to try it, however, you may find the choice to be a powerful spell to break the illusion.
+We are also told that this was one of the acts required in the initiation of the traditional medieval witch.

 Endnote: Returning to The Parable of the Sheep and the Goats, Matthew 25:31, it is pertinent to observe that sheep are a metaphor for docile followers, content to be led even to their death.
 Meanwhile, the goat represents strong will and independent thought, inquisitive nature, even capriciousness (from the Latin Capricornus, meaning “horned like a goat”).
 The goat became the cultural icon of the Devil, therefore, while ‘sheep’ is colloquial for mindless following.